Workflows that run themselves

 Cross-tool sync

 Keeps HubSpot, Jira, Notion, and your internal systems consistent without manual copying between tabs.
-Bidirectional, real-time, with conflict resolution when both sides change at once.
+Bidirectional where APIs allow it, with clear conflict rules when both sides change.

 - HubSpot, Jira, Notion, and custom internal systems - any combination connected via API